 The UCC contract is currently held by George Eliot NHS Trust.
 The impact of this contract being held outside of UHL has been modelled in the FBC I&E through the reductions in activity, consistent with CCG assumptions regarding the activity shift that will occur.
 While the design has been based on the total activity figures (ED & UCC), the activity modelling in respect of a revenue position must exclude the UCC activity as it is not currently provided by UHL.
 It should be noted that additional workforce efficiencies over and above those identified in the Workforce Plan could be achieved if there was a single clinical management structure for the ED and UCC.
-When the UCC contract is up for renewal, UHL will consider bidding to provide this element of the emergency pathway but this has not been assumed in the FBC.
+When the UCC contract is put to market (new contract to commence in April 2016), UHL will bid to provide this element of the emergency pathway but this has not been assumed in the FBC.

 The agreed activity model (percentage and actual numbers) for the FBC is shown in the Tables 1.1 and 1.2 below.
-As above, this excludes UCC activity.
+As explained above, this excludes UCC activity.